metriccaution/web-snippets/dnd-cheatsheet/information/holding-breath.md

 reference: Player's Handbook, page 183
 ---

-You can hold your breath for time equal to 1 + Constitution modifier (minimum 30 seconds).
+You can hold your breath for `1 + Constitution modifier` minutes (minimum 30 seconds).